opwvhk/avro-conversions/README.md

 Usage
 -----

-The class below describes how to use all functionality for XML.
-It is a contrived example, as (for example) describing a schema in Markdown format and parsing data are not usually combined...
+The class below describes how to use all functionality.
+It is a contrived example, as (for example) describing a schema in Markdown format and parsing data are not usually combined…

 ```java
 import opwvhk.avro.SchemaManipulator;